Nnadivictory25/rest-countries-api-with-color-theme-switcher/README.md

 ### What I learned
 Learnt alot more about event handling and js array methods

-Like this script to get borders of a selected counrtry and generate HTML buttons based on those borders countries, if there is no border , trhen return 'None'
+Like this script to get borders of a selected counrtry and generate HTML buttons based on those borders countries, if there is no border , then return 'None'
 ```js
 let countryBorders = []
 let html = ``